Locally equivalent Floer complexes and unoriented link cobordisms: Upsilon-type invariants

-Let us write $-2\cdot W_L(k)=\Upsilon_{W_k}(L)$.
-In the same way as $\widehat\nu(L)$ we call $\widecheck\nu(L)$ the non-negative integer which has very similar properties. \begin{teo} Suppose that $L$ is an $n$-component link in $S^3$.
-Then we have that $\widecheck\nu$ is a concordance invariant; moreover, it is \end{teo} \begin{proof} It follows in the same way as in the proof of Proposition \ref{prop:nu} and Theorem \ref{teo:nu}, by applying Lemma \ref{lemma:generator} and Theorem \ref {teo:slice_genus}.
+We call $\widecheck\nu(L)$ the non-negative integer which shares similar properties with $\widehat\nu(L)$.
+In particular, we have $\widecheck\nu(L)=\widehat\nu(L)$ for knots. \begin{teo} Suppose that $L$ is an $n$-component link in $S^3$.
+Then we have that $\widecheck\nu$ is a concordance invariant; moreover, one has Furthermore, the invariant $\widecheck\nu(L)$ is also sub-additive: for every pair of links $L_1$ and $L_2$. \end{teo} \begin{proof} It follows in the same way as in the proof of Proposition \ref{prop:nu} and Theorem \ref{teo:nu}, by applying Lemma \ref{lemma:generator} and Proposition \ref{prop:slice_genus}.
 We just need to observe that \end{proof} This result implies that if $L$ bounds a compact planar surface properly embedded in $D^4$ then $\widecheck\nu(L)=0$.